-A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Pass Additional Information: NVDA read all the text on pages 9-13.
-However, the pace was very fast and it read all the page footers which disrupted the flow of the text.
-Also it recognized the list on page 9 as a table so it kept reading in rows and columns.
+A. The text of the digital resource is available to Pass assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Additional Information: NVDA read all the text on pages 15-19.
+However, the Additional information. pace was very fast and NVDA always reads the page footer which disrupts the flow of reading.